rakshithkalmadi/hashfinance-agents/README.md

+Please check the rk_prod branch for full codde

 # HashFinance Agents

 HashFinance Agents is a modular, multi-agent financial AI assistant system built using Google's Agent Development Kit (ADK).
 It provides users with comprehensive financial analysis, projections, education, and actionable advice through a sophisticated, extensible architecture.